 In the top navigation bar, select the region and resource group to which the resource belongs.

-Find the security group to which you want to add rules and click Manage Rules in the Operation column.
+Find the target security group and click Manage Rules in the Actions column.

 Note